-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage comes down to a single number.

 Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO score was developed by Fair Isaac and Company.
+Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary, all of the agencies use the following to calculate a credit score:
+While the formulas vary, each agency uses the following to calculate your credit score:

-- History of Payments - Have you paid more than 30 days late?
+- History of Payments - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts do you carry?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-In order to improve your score, you must get the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the original FICO credit score, offers scores on myFICO.com.
-For a reasonable fee, you can get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+In order to raise your credit score, you've got to get the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+They also provide information and online tools that can help you improve your FICO score.

-You can get a federally-mandated free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.